pacifics/PassDao/README.md

 ## PASS DAO and PASS DAO Project Smart Contracts

-Smart contracts used for the management of the upgrades and projects from the beginning of the application.
+Used for the management of the upgrades and projects from the beginning of the application.
+One DAO smart contract and a project smart contract for each project.
 No public function.

 =

 ## PASS DAO Contractor Smart Contract

-Smart contract used by the project managers and contractors of the application.
+Used by the project managers and contractors of the application.
+On smart contract for each project manager or contractor.

 Public functions are :